a5892731/PDF_TO_PNG_CONVERTOR/README.md

 ------------------------------

 2)
-if:
+if alarm was raised:

-    raise PDFInfoNotInstalledError(
+    [i]raise PDFInfoNotInstalledError(pdf2image.exceptions.PDFInfoNotInstalledError: Unable to get page count.
+Is poppler installed and in PATH?[/i]

-    pdf2image.exceptions.PDFInfoNotInstalledError: Unable to get page count.
-Is poppler installed and in PATH? download poppler from https://github.com/oschwartz10612/poppler-windows/releases/ and add path to its folder in File class
+download poppler from https://github.com/oschwartz10612/poppler-windows/releases/ and add path to its folder in File class

 ------------------------------